DevTrails-GigInsurance/gig-delivery-worker-insurance/README.md

 ## Overview

 This project introduces an AI-powered parametric insurance platform tailored for gig delivery workers.
-It delivers affordable, weekly micro-insurance with fully automated payouts triggered by real-world disruption events such as adverse weather, platform outages, and regulatory restrictions.
+It provides affordable, weekly micro-insurance with fully automated payouts triggered by real-world disruption events such as adverse weather, platform outages, and regulatory restrictions.

 By replacing traditional claim-based insurance with real-time event-driven automation, the system ensures zero paperwork, instant compensation, and complete transparency, making financial protection accessible to the gig economy.